 - 1. Log in to JasperReports Server as superuser. - 2.
-Click Create > Dashboard.

-The Dashboard Designer appears, displaying the list of available content and the canvas.

-- 3. In the Existing Content section of the Available Content panel, find report 06.
-Sales Mix by Gender. - 4.
+Click Create > Dashboard. - The Dashboard Designer appears, displaying the list of available content and the canvas. - 3.
+In the Existing Content section of the Available Content panel, find report 08.
+Key Performance Metric Trend. - 4.
 Click and drag the report onto the Dashboard Canvas.
-Note that the Filters section now includes the Sales Mix by Gender chart.
+Note that the Filters section now includes the 08.
+Key Performance Metric Trend folder.